JasperFx/marten/docs/events/optimizing.md

 See the ["Rich" vs "Quick" Appends](/events/appending.html#rich-vs-quick-appends) section for more information about the applicability and drawbacks of the "Quick" event appending.

-Lastly, see [Optimizing FetchForWriting with Inline Aggregates](/scenarios/command_handler_workflow.html#optimizing-fetchforwriting-with-inline-aggregates) for more information about the `UseIdentityMapForInlineAggregates` option.
+See [Optimizing FetchForWriting with Inline Aggregates](/scenarios/command_handler_workflow.html#optimizing-fetchforwriting-with-inline-aggregates) for more information about the `UseIdentityMapForInlineAggregates` option.

+Lastly, check out [Optimized Projection Rebuilds](/events/projections/rebuilding.html#optimized-projection-rebuilds) for information about `UseOptimizedProjectionRebuilds`

 ## Caching for Asynchronous Projections